Zvord/Censor.DV/README.md

 The `class_name` property sets the name of the generated class.
 It's best to have it the same as the name of the output file, but the choice is yours.
 The `enum_name` property is the name of the enum type, which variable will be covered by an internal covergroup.
 The `covergroup_name` is self-explanatory.

-For each FSM in the TB you shall provide a description in `fsm_descriptions` array.
-It has two fields: `source_name` is the FSM name by which you will refer it in the SV source code.
-The `valid_states` describes possible states of the FSM.
+For each FSM in the TB, you shall provide a description in the `fsm_descriptions` array.
+It has two fields: `source_name` is the FSM name by which you will refer in the SV source code.
+The `valid_states` describe possible states of the FSM.
 It can be extended with synonyms, as we will see below.
 Attempting to sample any other state will trigger an error from Censor.

 ### Scenarios
 Each scenario is a WaveDrom-compatible JSON, which can be copy-pasted and rendered there.
-We will go through different example to show various features of CensorJSON.
+We will go through a different example to show various features of CensorJSON.
 #### One FSM and its event
 Let's see one example.
 ```json